-The graph in Appendix 1 shows the weekly movements in totals available for investment, both actuals to date and projections for the rest of the year (which allow for some further borrowing).
+The graph in Appendix 1 shows the weekly movements in totals available for investment, both actuals to date and projections for the rest of the year (which have been inflated by taking significant short term borrowing ahead of the year end).

 Investments made were mainly in "liquid" (instant access) deposits, either bank "call accounts" or Money Market Funds (MMFs).
-Returns on such investments were low, with MMF rates continuing on a downward track, from around 0.35% to around 0.25% (and still falling), and the bank accounts yielding 0.10 to 0.15%.
+Returns on such investments were low, with MMF rates falling slightly to around 0.24% to 0.22%.
+Bank accounts continue to yield 0.10 to 0.15%.

 For limited periods, funds were also placed with the Government's Debt Management Office (at 0.15%).
-The only other fixed term investment made was:
+The only other fixed term investments made were:

-Start Date End Date Counterparty Amount £ Rate 17-Oct-16 24-Jan-17 National Counties Building Society 1,000,000 0.35%
+Start Date End Date Counterparty Amount £ Rate 24-Jan-17 04-May-17 National Counties Building Society 1,000,000 0.35% 22-Feb-17 30-Mar-17 Newport City Council 5,000,000 0.35%

-Appendix 2 shows the breakdown of the £18.9 million invested at the end of the period.
+Appendix 2 shows the breakdown of the £27 million invested at the end of the period.

-The Council's average return over the 3 months was around 0.25% (compared to 0.40% the last quarter), and this will fall further over the next few months.
+The Council's average return over the 3 months was around 0.22% (a little down compared to 0.25% the last quarter), and this will probably continue to fall over the coming months.

-For comparison, benchmark LIBID (London Interbank Bid) rates were also low.
-Average rates over the period for 1 month's lending were below 0.15%, and for 3 month's lending around 0.27%.
+For comparison, benchmark LIBID (London Interbank Bid) rates also remained low, falling very slightly.
+Average rates for 1 month's lending were around 0.14%, and for 3 months around 0.25%.